 Save a credit card from the customer list

-- Enter the credit card information of your customer.
-Click 'Save Payment Method', and if the details are correct, it will automatically save.
+- Enter the credit card information of your customer on the Add Card popup.
+Click 'Save Card', and if the details are correct, it will automatically save.
 Your customer's credit card information will be saved for the next time you wish to add a payment to one of their invoices.

-Note: You cannot edit a saved credit card, only delete.
+Note: You cannot edit a saved credit card, only delete it.

-- If you want to delete the credit card, click the trash can icon beside the name.
+- If you want to delete the credit card, click the trash can icon beside the card details.

-On the go: Save a credit card payment while accepting a credit card payment.
+On the go: Save a credit card while accepting a credit card payment.

 If you are adding a payment to an invoice with a customer's credit card, you can also save that customer's credit card details for next time.
 This won't disrupt you making the actual credit card payment!